Breach of confidence

 This article examines the UK decision of Forse & ors v Secarma Ltd & ors [2019] EWCA Civ 215, which discussed the legal concept of a springboard injunction, and its implications in Australia.
 The Court must consider similar principles to determine if an injunction should be granted.

-• Injunction for breach of confidence
+• Injunction sought for breach of confidence

-Injunction for breach of confidence
+Injunction sought for breach of confidence

 Dundas Lawyers helped a corporate client protect their confidential information and copyright material from a former employee and contractor.
 Read the full article to learn how they used detailed work and a chronology to secure justice for their client.

-Are fiduciary duties owed by former directors?
+Are fiduciary duties owed by former company directors?

 A former director’s duties and responsibilities to their previous company may not end with their resignation.
 Find out how the Advanced Fuels Technology Pty Ltd v Blythe & Ors [2018] VSC 286 case explored this concept and what the Court had to say.

-• What is the springboard doctrine?
+• What exactly is the springboard doctrine?

-What is the springboard doctrine?
+What exactly is the springboard doctrine?

 This article examines the ‘springboard’ doctrine which refers to the benefit that is derived because of misuse of confidential information by a defendant that enables them to ‘springboard’ a new product or service to market more rapidly than if they had used their own mind.

-• Know-how versus confidential information
+• Know-how vs confidential information

-Know-how versus confidential information
+Know-how vs confidential information

 Understand the difference between “know-how” and confidential information when it comes to employer-employee relationships.
 Find out how to protect confidential trade secrets and use broad contractual terms to ensure protection.
 Click through to get the full details.